ValehJr/ValehJr/README.md

 </h2>

 <h4 align="left">
   Detail-oriented iOS Developer with experience in creating innovative solutions and efficient applications.
+Adept at problem-solving and dedicated to continuous learning.
 </h4>

 <h3>Main Skills</h3>